 - 2.3.11.1 This award is presented at the SLA AGM annually to the Lacrosse Club/Association selected by the SLA President as having done the most to promote and develop Lacrosse in their Saskatchewan community. - 2.3.11.2 The following criteria will be used in selecting the award recipient: - a.
 Lacrosse promotion and development activities/initiatives executed in the community. - b.
 Partnership building in the community (media, parks and recreation, service clubs). - c.
 Increase sponsorship dollars year-over-year. - d.
 Increase in total player registration year-over-year. - e.
-Increase in volunteer base year-over-year increased in media exposure for Lacrosse in community year-over-year.
+Increase in volunteer base year-over-year increased in media exposure for Lacrosse in community year-over-year. - 2.3.12 Team of the Year Award - 2.3.12.1Presented to the most outstanding Lacrosse team.

-- 2.3.12 SLA Female Athlete of the Year Award - 2.3.12.1 Saskatchewan Lacrosse will honor one Female Player of the Year Award. - 2.3.12.2 One (1) female player aged 21 and under who best exemplifies the true sprit of Lacrosse. - 2.3.12.3 This award will be given at the SLA AGM. - 2.3.13 Team of the Year Award - 2.3.13.1Presented to the most outstanding Lacrosse team.
 The team must show the following attributes: - a.
 Must be a registered team in good standing with the SLA. - b.
 Exemplify the true spirit of Lacrosse. - c.
 Display sportsmanship and be considerate of fellow teams, athletes, coaches, officials.